yaacovCR/graphql-spec/spec/Section 6 -- Execution.md

     - Let {streamDirective} be the `@stream` directive provided on {field}.
     - Let {initialCount} be the value or variable provided to {streamDirective}'s {initialCount} argument.
+    - If {initialCount} is less than zero, raise a field error.
     - Let {label} be the value or variable provided to {streamDirective}'s {label} argument.
     - Let {resolvedItems} be an empty list